zms-publishing/ZMS3/.devcontainer/Readme.md

 This container image forms the basis for the containers that perform the mount-binding to the host file system and start the application.

-## Run Zope/ZMS in the Docker container
+## Run Zope/ZMS in the Docker Container

-Only one Zope instance now runs in a container - monotonously on port 8080. this always identical container-internal port is mapped/externalized to a unified port such as 8085, 8086, 8087 etc. with the help of an environment variable at Zope startup.
-Since zope.conf unfortunately cannot accept variables, the complete zope.conf file is now generated dynamically via shell script for the start of the Zope instance.
-This is based on the HTTP_PORT and READ_ONLY environment variables defined via the Docker Compose.
-The start of the Zope application happens with the shell-script `start_instance.sh` (.devcontainer/start_instance.sh)
+Only one Zope instance now runs in a container - monotonously on port 8080.
+The always identical container-internal port will be mapped/externalized to a unified port such as 8085, 8086, 8087 etc; this is accomplished by environment variables at Zope startup.
+Since zope.conf unfortunately cannot accept variables directly, the complete zope.conf file will be  generated dynamically by the shell script that starts the Zope instance.
+The crucial variables are:

+1. HTTP_PORT
+2. READ_ONLY

+These environment variables are defined by the docker-compose file and processed by the shell-script that starts the Zope instance: `start_instance.sh` (.devcontainer/start_instance.sh)

 ```yml
 x-instance-common: &instance_common